dsanson/dsanson.github.com/670f2010/readings/_posts/2010-09-20-readings-on-omnipotence.markdown

 -   Damain, P.
     [Selections from his "Letter on Divine Omniscience"][]
+-   Aquinas, *Summa Theologica*, Part I, Q. 25, Art 4: "[Whether God can make the past not to have been?](http://www.newadvent.org/summa/1025.htm#article4)"
 -   Rosenkrantz, G. and Hoffman, J. (1980).
     "[What an omnipotent agent can do][]".
     *International Journal for Philosophy of Religion*, 11(1):1–19.